GNOME/libadwaita/doc/style-classes.md

-The `.navigation-sidebar` style class can be applied to a [class@Gtk.ListBox] or [class@Gtk.ListView] to make it look like a sidebar: it makes the items rounded and padded and removes the default list background.
+The `.navigation-sidebar` style class can be applied to a [class@Gtk.ListBox] or [class@Gtk.ListView] to make it look like a sidebar: it makes the items rounded and padded, makes selected items use a neutral color instead of accent, and removes the default list background.

 When using it on a flap child in an [class@Flap], the lack of background can be problematic.
 In that case, it can be used together with the